 1. Creates Actionable Insights

 Enables you to develop a nuanced understanding of the next steps you need to take to meet your business goals.
-Whether you’re looking at customer feedback, product usage, or marketing analytics.
+Whether you’re looking at customer feedback, product usage, or marketing data analytics projects.
 Every diagram will tell a story that informs you about the efficiency of your business.
 Additionally, these findings can happen much quicker than before because of how efficiently your data is presented.

 2. Allows People to Digest Information Quickly